A question we are asked many times is “can royal jelly help with fertility?”

 Studies of royal jelly on female fertility.

-There have been too few studies on humans to conclude any real benefits when considering royal jelly and its impact on fertility.
-Lab studies on animals however have shown some potential for fertility benefits and improvement.
+There have been too few studies on humans to conclude any real benefits when considering this product and its impact on fertility.
+Lab studies on animals however have shown that there are some potential benefits to fertility and the ability to conceive.
 A study published in the June 2006 issue of “Animal Reproductive Science” tested the effects of royal jelly on sheep, comparing it with placebo.

-The rates of conception were higher in the groups given royal jelly than in the placebo groups, indicating a positive benefit on reproductive health and the likelihood of conception.
+The rates of conception were higher in the groups given the substance than in the placebo groups, indicating a positive benefit on reproductive health and the likelihood of conception.